EJP1/bookis/README.md

 This app will run on port 3000.

+## Important

 This app is dependant on a server running locally on port 3333.
 Visit [this repo](https://github.com/EJP1/bookis-api) to clone and run in parallell.

+__Please read the readme of this server before runnning this app.__

 ## Created with